 It probably seems counter-intuitive to spray oil on something to clean it.
 Some people would say that’s because this stuff isn’t an oil.
 But for certain things, WD-40 is a surprisingly effective cleaner.
 Just keep in mind it may very well be one stage in a multi-stage cleaning process.

 WD-40 does a reasonable job of removing sticky adhesives like old tape or sticker residue from hard surfaces.
 Just don’t spray it on paper products like cardboard, as it will discolor paper.
+There are better things to use for removing tape or stickers if you’re dealing with cardboard or paper.
 It can remove gum from hair and carpet, and sticky residue from your hands as well.
 When you use it for these purposes, follow up with dish detergent and water to remove any remaining oily residue and let it dry.

 WD-40 is surprisingly effective at removing crayon.
 It eats through crayon like it eats through soft plastic.
 Follow up afterward with dish detergent or alcohol to avoid leaving an oily residue and to avoid damaging plastic.